laoban-dev/laoban/code/modules/laoban/README.md

 ## When loading a project with many  packages from git

 * git clone the project
-* `laoban tsc -asl`will compile the packages in the correct order
+* `laoban compile -asl`will compile the packages in the correct order
 * `laoban test` will test the packages
 * `laoban status` will let you see which packages compiled and passed all their tests